Kitware/CMake/Help/prop_gbl/JOB_POOLS.rst

 or per target by setting the target properties :prop_tgt:`JOB_POOL_COMPILE` and :prop_tgt:`JOB_POOL_LINK`.

+If not set, this property uses the value of the :variable:`CMAKE_JOB_POOLS` variable.

 Build targets provided by CMake that are meant for individual interactive use, such as ``install``, are placed in the ``console`` pool automatically.